-This is a very common misconception because people get confused about the Annual Election Period that Medicare holds each fall from October 15th – December 7th.
+This is a very common misconception because people get confused about the Annual Election Period that Medicare holds each fall.
 During this time, you can change ONLY your Medicare Part D drug plan and/or your Medicare Advantage plan.
 This period DOES NOT, however, apply to Medicare supplements, also known as Medigap plans.

 Medicare supplements are private health insurance policies, just like life insurance.
-When you first turn 65 or enroll in Part B, whichever comes later, you get a ONE-TIME windo during which you can buy any supplement and the insurance company cannot turn you down for health reasons.
-After that six-month open enrollment window passes, you can still apply to change your Medicare supplement; however, you now have to answer the health questions on the application and pass the carrier’s underwriting to be accepted.
+When you first turn 65 or enroll in Part B, whichever comes later, you get a ONE-TIME window during which you can buy any supplement.
+During this window, the insurance company cannot turn you down for health reasons.
+After that six-month open enrollment window passes, you can still apply to change your Medicare supplement.
+However, you now have to answer the health questions on the application.
+You must be able to pass the carrier’s underwriting to be accepted.

-It’s important for you to know this if you are new to Medicare and you have health conditions that you feel might cause you to be declined in the future.
-You will want to try to use your one-time open enrollment window wisely to choose a carrier with a proven track record of low rate increases.
+It’s important for you to know this if you have health conditions that might cause you to be declined in the future.
+You will want to try to use your one-time open enrollment window wisely.
+Be sure to choose a carrier with a proven track record of low rate increases.